-According to \cite[Theorem~1.3]{ISS1}, the associated Hitchin system $\H:\mathcal{M}^{PI}\fun B^{PI}$ has a unique singular fiber, of type $II$ in the Kodaira classification (that is, a genus $0$ curve with one cuspidal point, having a local equation analytically equivalent to $y^2 = x^3$).
+According to \cite[Theorem~1.3]{ISS1}, the associated Hitchin system $\H:\mathcal{M}^{PI}\fun B^{PI}$ has a unique singular fiber of type $II$ in the Kodaira classification, namely a genus $0$ curve with one cuspidal point, having a local equation analytically equivalent to $y^2 = x^3$.
 The above local form simplifies to

 Consider its characteristic polynomial

 where $a_1\in H^0 (\C P^1, K (D)),$ $ q\in H^0 (\C P^1, K^{\otimes 2} (2D))$.

 \begin{proposition} For the choices~\eqref{eq:choices}, we have $a_1 = 0$ and